-The attempted correction of a foreign-body airway obstruction through direct laryngoscopy should be accomplished only by a Maryland-certified/licensed CRT, CRT-(I), or EMT-P. This is accomplished after the ALS provider has determined (by noting repeated unsuccessful attempts at dislodging the object by applying the standard method of abdominal thrusts by BLS providers or the ALS provider) that the object cannot be dislodged by these means.
+The attempted correction of a foreign-body airway obstruction through direct laryngoscopy should be accomplished only by a Maryland licensed CRT-(I) or EMT-P. This is accomplished after the ALS provider has determined (by noting repeated unsuccessful attempts at dislodging the object by applying the standard basic method of foreign body removal by BLS providers or the ALS provider) that the object cannot be dislodged by these means.
 The patient must be unconscious and supine before this method is attempted.